pmlopes/vertx-starter/README.md

 * `fqcn` is the main template a FQCN? (will override the build tool one)
 * `templates` a list of extra templates that are required for this preset (no file name translation will occurr)
 * `executables` a list of extra executable templates that are required for this preset
+* `blob` a existing zip file that will be merged to the final zip (will override build tool one)

 ## Templates